Legal issues of Chris Brown: 2021 Housekeeper disfigurement in dog mauling attack

-2022 allegation of rape
+2022 dismissed rape allegation and defamation lawsuit

-In January 2022, a woman named Daisia Frank filed a $20 million civil lawsuit against Brown for allegedly raping her on a yacht owned by music producer Sean "Diddy" Combs in Miami in December 2020.
+In January 2022, a woman named Dasia Chantel Frank filed a $20 million civil lawsuit against Brown for allegedly raping her on a yacht owned by music producer Sean "Diddy" Combs in Miami in December 2020.
 Brown denied the allegations and later submitted text messages and voicemails to the Miami police department which implied a consensual relationship with the accuser.
 In the text messages the woman addressed Brown using lewd language and sent nude "selfie" pictures almost immediately after the alleged rape took place.
 According to TMZ, Brown intended to counter-sue the plaintiff for defamation and the plaintiff's lawyer withdrew from the case after she was made aware of the messages and voicemails.
 The presiding judge dismissed the lawsuit due to lack of prosecution by the plaintiff in August 2022.
 The lawsuit was dismissed on procedural grounds without prejudice, meaning the case can be reinstated under proper legal grounds if the plaintiff intends to pursue it again.

 Following the highly publicized controversies sparked by Diddy's 2023 and 2024 accusations, the docuseries Chris Brown: A History of Violence aired on October 27, 2024.
 The docuseries is based on the 2022 rape allegation and features the accuser, who appears in silhouette in the documentary to shield her identity, explaining in her televised interview that she is speaking out to "shed light on what really happened."
 In January 2025, Brown filed a lawsuit against Warner Bros. for $500 million over Chris Brown: A History of Violence, which aired in October 2024 on Investigation Discovery.
 The singer’s lawyers said the film is "defamatory", and the accuser’s claims were "baseless" and "sensationalised".
-Lawyers also said: "Mr. Brown has never been found guilty of any sex related crime, but this documentary states in every available fashion that he is a serial rapist and sexual abuser."
-The lawsuit identified the complainant as Dasia Chantel Frank and noted her documented history of violent acts and threats directed toward her former romantic partners.
-As of May 2025, the lawsuit remains ongoing.
+In 2026, LA Superior Court judge Colin Leis dismissed Brown's defamation lawsuit against Warner Bros but allowed Brown's defamation lawsuit against the woman who accused him of sexual assault in the 2020 yacht incident to proceed.